If your content strategy is the vehicle that drives your marketing, your content calendar is the road map that’ll get you where you want to go.

 Content leverage: If you plan your content calendar like I’m about to suggest, you’ll get twice as much leverage out of every post.
 How?

-You’ll be able to easily reuse, re-purpose, and turn your content into a lead generation machine if you keep it organized.
-Gone are the days of publishing a post, promoting it for a few days, then forgetting about it and letting it die.
+You can easily reuse, re-purpose, and turn your piece of content into a lead generation machine because you’ll have it organized.
+Gone are the days of publishing a post, promoting it for a few days via your social media content calendar, then forgetting about it and letting it die.

 That’s just wasteful.

-The first step is always figuring out the reason you are sacrificing your blood, sweat, and sanity in the first place.
+The first step is always knowing WHY you’re sacrificing your blood, sweat, and sanity for content creation.